Cyb3r-Jak3/useful_bot/README.md

 ### To use:
-You need to have your own api credentials.
+You need to have your own Reddit api credentials.
 If you do not head [here](https://www.reddit.com/prefs/apps "reddit apps") and click create application -> script.
 **Add what is needed to botinfo.example.py then rename it to botinfo.py.
 If you do not fill all the info in then the script will not work.**
 Currently recommended that you enter the credentials in database via the cli.
 However it is good to start with the credentials in the botinfo.py because the cli will import them for you
 Fully tested releases are [here](https://github.com/Cyb3r-Jak3/useful_bot/releases "useful bot releases")